haclark30/haclark30.github.io/index.md

 - Supported production systems and applications to ensure their availability to customers, employees, and business partners
 - Diagnosed IT incidents to either triage to other support groups or follow internal processes to resolve the issue
+- Wrote incident reports detailing the cause and business impact of IT outages for senior management
 - Automated a manual website testing process using Python and Selenium
 - Acted as site lead for a company-wide project to upgrade all workstations from Windows XP to Windows 7